Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data

 \section{Simulation Study}

-To validate the performance of the FSCRE algorithm, we conducted a comprehensive simulation study designed to mimic challenging high-dimensional regression scenarios.
-The study evaluates the method's variable selection accuracy and predictive performance against a suite of state-of-the-art competitors and baseline methods across a variety of contamination settings, ranging from classical casewise outliers to sophisticated structured cellwise models that distort the correlation structure.
-Furthermore, to explicitly verify our theoretical claims regarding scalability, we include a dedicated empirical timing study to demonstrate the algorithm's computational efficiency as both the sample size and the number of predictors increase.
+To validate the performance of the FSCRE algorithm, we conduct a comprehensive simulation study designed to mimic challenging high-dimensional regression scenarios.
+The study evaluates variable selection accuracy and predictive performance against a suite of state-of-the-art competitors and baseline methods across a variety of contamination settings, ranging from classical casewise outliers to structured cellwise models that distort the correlation structure.
+In addition, we empirically evaluate computational time as both the sample size and the number of predictors increase.